bsungwoo/pubmed_search/README.md

 ```
 ### Usage
 #### Using Python code for PubMed search
-indir: the directory for .xlsx, .xls or .csv files (default: '.'; the same directory to web_crawl_pubmed.py file)
+indir: the directory for .xlsx, .xls or .csv files that contains keyword in one column (default: '.'; the same directory to web_crawl_pubmed.py file)
 --> All .xlsx/.xls/.csv files in the directories will be analysed one by one.
 outdir: the directory to save the output file (default: './output')
 outname: the output file name (default: 'final_output')